 She shakes her head.
 “That was the last one.”

 The mint has melted down to a flat disc on my tongue.
 No use in spitting it out and saving it for another day.
 I don’t know if I can survive an extended fast.
 Already I can’t stand on my own.
-I curl my fingers inside the waistband of Mama’s skirt and hold myself up, leaning my shoulders against her hip.
-I wish she would pick me up.
+I curl my fingers inside the waistband of Mama’s skirt and hold myself up.
+I wish she would hold me.
 I feel myself regressing the longer I go without eating.
 First my legs will go out and I’ll have to resort to crawling around.
 Next I’ll be too weak to speak, and if we ever get food again, it’ll be too late; my muscles will have forgotten how to pick up a fork, how to move my arm back and forth from a plate to my mouth, how to chew and swallow.

 “It’d be better if it was the end of the world,” Jessie whispers.
 “Maybe we’d die quicker.”

 Mama takes my hand and leads me back to our pew.
 We bend down, press our foreheads against clasped hands, and begin praying again.
 But I know rain won’t be enough, and water won’t hold us.
 So Jessie and I agree it’ll be easier just to pray for death.